Aircraft Finder

 • Total time on left engine: 754.2 hours; right engine: 896.7 hours.

-• Customized Sahara LX interior with six seats.
+• Customized Sahara LX interior with six seats, reconditioned and recovered in 2016.

-• Custom paint scheme by Hill Aero, completed in 2014.
+• Custom paint scheme with black and silver stripes, completed in 2014.

 About this Model